 This makes them essential for muscle growth.

-They are oxidised which means that they can be used to create energy in a similar way to carbohydrates.
+BCAAs are oxidised.
+This means that they can be used to create energy in a similar way to carbohydrates.

 BCAAS can also increase circulating growth hormone levels, which can elevate protein synthesis further and can reduce muscle damage.

 They can also help you to recover from exercise by reducing lactate levels and improving muscular oxidation.

 Finally, they play an essential role in stimulating muscle protein synthesis by signalling insulin, raising circulating growth hormone levels, metabolising glucose, and promoting protein synthesis.
 This will cause muscle growth.